openflighthpc/cloud-job-cost-estimator/README.md

 # cloud-job-cost-estimator

-Tool for calculating suitable instances and costs of Slurm jobs if ran on the cloud.
+Tool for calculating suitable instances and costs for running Slurm jobs on the cloud.

 ## Overview